openKolibri/halo-90/readme.md

 * [ToDo](#todo)

 ## Design
 Design was always a core objective from the very beginning.
 It *has* to look good.
-Even more importantly, it must also be functional, as it is a piece of jewelery people are going to wear.
+Even more importantly, it must also be functional, as it is a piece of jewelry people are going to wear.
 If it looks too complex or it's too difficult to use, no one will want to wear it.
 Comfort was also major goal, as heavy earrings are painful to wear for extended amounts of time, no matter how stunning they are.
 It's simply not worth the pain.

 ![render]